datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 # Manipulation 4: Independence is undesirable because it's a movement of the rich

-### Truth: This is true, but income correlates with education, access to information, and more awareness of politics
+## Truth: The wealthy are more pro-independence, but income also correlates with education, access to information, left-leaning political ideology, and more awareness of politics

 The presentation contains a chart from El País which shows that more wealth is correlated with more support for Catalan independence.